How Solar Panels Work: Solar Electricity for Your Home

-Solar panels convert sunlight into electricity you can use in your home.
-Ireland gets enough sunlight to generate 80–100% of a typical household's electricity needs.
-Here's how the technology works, what the jargon means, and why over 155,000 Irish homes have already made the switch.
+Solar panels convert sunlight into solar electricity you can use in your home.
+Solar power for home use in Ireland generates 80–100% of a typical household's electricity needs.
+Here's how solar energy for your home works, what the jargon means, and why over 160,000+ Irish homes have already made the switch.

 Solar power is electricity generated from sunlight.
-It's one of the most abundant energy sources on Earth — the sun delivers more energy to the planet in one hour than humanity uses in an entire year.
-Solar power systems capture this energy using photovoltaic (PV) cells and convert it into usable electricity for homes and businesses.
+It's one of the most abundant energy sources on Earth.
+The sun delivers more energy to the planet in one hour than humanity uses in an entire year.
+Solar power for your home captures this energy using photovoltaic (PV) cells and converts it into usable solar electricity for everyday use.

 Solar energy is the radiant light and heat from the sun.
-It can be harnessed in two main ways: solar PV (photovoltaic panels that generate electricity) and solar thermal (panels that heat water).
-In Ireland, when people talk about "solar panels" they almost always mean solar PV — the type that generates electricity and qualifies for the SEAI grant.
+The benefits of solar energy include free electricity, lower bills, and reduced carbon emissions.
+Solar energy for your home can be harnessed in two main ways: solar PV (photovoltaic panels that generate solar electricity) and solar thermal (panels that heat water).
+In Ireland, when people talk about "solar panels" they almost always mean solar PV, the type that generates electricity and qualifies for the SEAI grant.

 Yes.
-Solar energy is a fully renewable energy source.
+Solar energy is a fully renewable energy source — one of the key advantages of solar energy.
 The sun will continue to produce energy for approximately 5 billion more years.
 Unlike fossil fuels (oil, gas, coal), solar energy produces no greenhouse gases during operation.
-A typical Irish home solar system offsets around 1.2 tonnes of CO₂ per year.
+A typical Irish home solar system offsets around 1.2 tonnes of CO₂ per year, making solar power for your home both financially and environmentally beneficial.

 What is solar PV?